-cases involving illicit exports of goods related to WMD.
+Next, let us consider possible cases in which goods and technologies are leaked from Japan for the purpose of WMD development and assume persons who seek to acquire funds through the activity and other persons involved to be potential threats.
 As mentioned earlier, in particular, Japan possesses advanced technologies and goods that take advantage of those technologies, and if those technologies and goods have been transferred to countries engaging in WMD development, that may pose an international threat, leading to the instability of the international situation.